yalsaffar/S3TVR/readme.md

 | **Best Case** | 1.92 seconds  | 1.88 seconds  |
 | **Worst Case** | 6.95 seconds  | 7.95 seconds  |

-## Model Characteristics
+## Framework Characteristics

-Understanding the inherent characteristics of the S3TVR model is essential for appreciating its adaptability and performance in different scenarios.
-The table below outlines key features of the model, including its adaptability, customizability, latency control, and resource efficiency.
-These features highlight the model's design philosophy and its suitability for various applications:
+Understanding the inherent characteristics of the S3TVR Framework is essential for appreciating its adaptability and performance in different scenarios.
+The table below outlines key features of the Framework, including its adaptability, customizability, latency control, and resource efficiency.
+These features highlight the Framework's design philosophy and its suitability for various applications:

 | Feature           | Details                                                                              |
 |-------------------|--------------------------------------------------------------------------------------|